ngwtl/CNN-demonstration-X-Ray-Classifier/.ipynb_checkpoints/README-checkpoint.md

 Given the current limitations of the model further work can be done to enhance the effectiveness of the webapp.
 These include:

-- Training th emodel on larger datasets with different kinds of pneumonia.
+- Training the model on larger datasets with different kinds of pneumonia.

 - Implementing a grad-cam or heatmap imaging system in order to allow the user to visualise areas of interest.